MaximeLionel/csapp/3_7 Procedures.md

         return 0;
 }
 ```
-* Firstly, we check and select the stack frame:
+* Firstly, we check and select the stack frame, also list the frame info and stack 64bits' information:
 ```shell
 (gdb) backtrace
 #0  main () at main.c:9